realmagicgreen/magicgreen11ty/src/articles/2020-07-30-bio-cement.md

 Currently under construction, the structure, due in 2021, present a surface made of many small stone elements, referencing traditional local coral-stone buildings and the geometry of _Arish_, the region’s palm-leaf architecture.

->"When we started working with BioMason, I wondered if we could recreate an element of our building from its biocement, and I wanted that product to use Sharjah’s sand as its a regate material, a resource that is plentiful,"
+>"When we started working with BioMason, I wondered if we could recreate an element of our building from its biocement, and I wanted that product to use Sharjah’s sand as its a regate material, a resource that is plentiful..."

 says Khan.